-In order to help communities participate in and spread the word about Rooster Rush, the Department of Tourism has compiled information into the Rooster Rush Toolkit.
+In order to help communities participate in and spread the word about Rooster Rush, Travel South Dakota has compiled information into the Rooster Rush Toolkit.
 We've included everything from logo files to media relations tips to a recipe for sidewalk paint.

 LOGO USAGE AND FILES

-When advertising in print, please include the horizontal with year Rooster Rush logo and place it in the lower, right-hand corner of the ad.
+When advertising in print, please include the horizontal with year Rooster Rush logo and place it somewhere in the ad.
 It should be the same size as any other logo used in the ad.
 It can also be used as the main ad headline, see the following example:

 The following pointers will assist you in using the logo correctly.
 If you have logo questions, contact Thad Friedeman at 605-773-5329 or [email protected].